kunalshinde043/terraform-aws-ec2-provisioning/README.md

 ## Step 2: Create Terraform Configuration File

-Create a file named `ec2.tf` (or any name ending with `.tf`) and add your Terraform configuration inside it.
+Create a file named `ec2.tf` (or any name ending with `.tf`) and add your Terraform configuration inside it(You can refer my ec2.tf file).

 Example structure: